smkerr/smkerr.github.io/now.md

 tagline: What I'm working on
 permalink: /now.html
 ref: now
-order: 3
+order: 2
 ---

-Following the successful finish to the first year of my master's program, I've started working as a Junior Data Scientist for [CPC Analytics](cpc-analytics.com), a consultancy firm based in Berlin which is focused on global health topics.
-In my role, I translate global health data into actionable insights for policymakers.
-I primarily support our partners at the [WHO Hub for Pandemic and Epidemic Intelligence](https://pandemichub.who.int/)'s with projects related to global health emergencies including the ongoing Monkeypox outbreak.

-Aside from work, I'm taking advantage of summer in Berlin while it lasts.
-The city truly is a different place when you add in a bit of warmth and sunlight. :sunny:
+As I enter the final semester of my master's program, I've begun working as a Student Researcher for the [Mercator Research Institute on Global Commons and Climate Change (MCC)](https://www.mcc-berlin.net/en/index.html) in Berlin where I contribute to data science projects investigating the intersection between climate change and human health as a member of the Applied Sustainability Science Working Group.
+Beyond this, I'll be dedicating the majority of my time towards my remaining coursework and completing my [master's thesis](https://github.com/smkerr/Thesis_WorkInProgress).
+With graduation in June, my studies are quickly coming to a close.
+I plan to take full advantage of the remaining time to further hone my skills and prepare myself for the German job market following graduation.
+I'm excited to see what 2024 has in store. 🌱

 \~ Steve